-Ryerson University offers more than 100 undergraduate and graduate programs, and is home to 40, 000 students and 2700 staff and faculty.
+Ryerson University offers more than 100 undergraduate and graduate programs, and is home to more than 40, 000 students and 2700 staff and faculty.
 But how many students attended Ryerson the first year it opened?
 What kinds of courses were available for students to take and are any of them still offered today?
 Let’s take a look back at the first year of the Ryerson Institute of Technology.

 When the Institute opened its doors to approximately 200 students in September of 1948, it was one of four technical institutes run by the Department of Education for the Province of Ontario.
 The other 3 were: The Institute of Textiles (Hamilton); The Institute of Mining (Hailebury); and The Lakehead Technical Institute (Port Arthur).

 It offered 4 different options for education: technological courses; extension courses; courses supervised by Department of Education for other governmental departments; and courses for the University of Toronto.